Diet for Healthy Skin: What and When Should You Eat to Look Stunning

 The things your diet definitely doesn’t need are:

-- Sugar: Sugars are present in nearly every food, but some products are more abundant in them.
-The same major analysis of skin health studies mentioned above determined that people with more sugars and high-glycemic foods have acne much more often.
 The foods in question are bread, cereal, sugar and sugary candy, pasta, various baked products (flour is the issue) and even rice.
 Some studies also show that sugary foods contribute to faster aging.
 As there’s no way to reverse the aging process yet, the best diet for healthy skin should aim to prevent the damage.
 This means dropping sugar as fast as you can.

 Excluding some ‘bad’ foods from your diet is important.
 However, if you want to preserve the natural beauty of your skin you should consider the ketogenic diet, also known as intermittent fasting.
 Researchers from Harvard proved that intermittent fasting helps increase lifespan and slow down the aging process.
 This means reducing the appearance of wrinkles.